timkostka/ucal/README.md

 * Check for balanced parenthesis
 * Check prefix operators are followed by a quantity.
-* Check infix operators are preceeding and followed by a quantity.
+* Check infix operators are preceeded and followed by a quantity.
-* Check postfix operators are preceeding by a quantity.
+* Check postfix operators are preceeded by a quantity.
 * Check starting token is either a prefix operator or a quantity.
 * Check ending token is either a postfix operator or a quantity.